 - 1. It is vital that every effort is made to resolve concerns as expediently as possible.
-First step, a parent should arrange a meeting with the teacher or other staff member do discuss his/her concerns and attempt to come to a mutually agreed upon solution. - 2.
+First step, a parent should arrange a meeting with the teacher or other staff member to discuss his/her concerns and attempt to come to a mutually agreed upon solution.
+Most problems are resolved at this level. - 2.
 If mutually agreed closure is not reached, a parent may arrange a meeting with the Principal of SSMCS.
 In the meeting, the parents will discuss the attempts that have been made to settle the problem.
-The Principal, at his discretion, may invite the staff member to be present. - 3.
+The Principal, at his/her discretion, may invite the staff member to be present. - 3.
 If there is still no closure, the parents may formalize the complaint by putting it in writing and attaching it to SSMCS's Public Concern Form which can be obtained at the school's office.
 The written concern and this form must be delivered or mailed to: The Business Office, 1841 Whitney Mesa Dr., Henderson, NV 89014.